lucadegasperi/oauth2-server-laravel/docs/resource-server/securing-endpoints.md

 # Securing your API endpoints

 This package comes with a series of tools to help you protect your API endpoints using OAuth 2.0.
-This tools include the access token verification and the permissions verification.
+This package include the access token verification and the permissions verification.
 First let's talk about defining permissions (scopes).

 ### Defining scopes

 In the context of OAuth, scopes are the part of your API, the client (the third-party application) is trying to access.
-You can think of them as a sort of permission the client asks to have.
-Scopes are completely arbitrary string you define.
+You can think of them as a sort of permission the client asks for.
+Scopes are a completely arbitrary string defined by you.
 When using this package, all your scopes should be saved into the `oauth_scopes` table.

-When a client asks for an access token he'll pass the scopes he needs in order to work.
+When a client asks for an access token he'll also provide the scopes he needs for the application.
 The authorization server will then verify the scopes exist and the client has the right to use them.

 > Using scopes is optional, but any non trivial application will benefit from them.